-Try this no prep paper towel tie dye art with your kids.
-Have fun working on patterns as you create a tie dyed treasure using just paper towels, markers and water!
+A no prep paper towel tie dye art for kids to enjoy drawing patterns and create a tie dyed treasure with just paper towels, markers and water!

 Did you ever notice that paper towels have a pattern art design on them?
 How they lend themselves to some amazing paper towel art?